readthedocs/readthedocs.org/docs/dev/install.rst

    .. prompt:: bash

-      COMPOSE_PROJECT_NAME=community inv docker.up  --init  # --init is only needed the first time
+      inv docker.up  --init  # --init is only needed the first time

 #.
 Go to http://community.dev.readthedocs.io to access your local instance of Read the Docs.
    Because HSTS is enabled on ``*.readthedocs.io`` and because some browsers have HTTPS-only modes enabled, you should potentially use a fresh private/incognito session.

-Notice that two commands use the environment variable ``COMPOSE_PROJECT_NAME=community``.
-You might want to configure this globally.
-Running these commands without specifying ``COMPOSE_PROJECT_NAME`` currently `does not work <https://github.com/readthedocs/readthedocs.org/issues/9318>`_.

 Setting up MinIO